Chapter 10 - Subset choice

 A particular person is identified by their name, and can be defined by using Person(name: String).
 This function takes a string as input and returns a Person object with the given name:

-Persons with the same name are considered to refer to the same individual, since the computer cannot distinguish between them.
+Persons with the same name are considered to be the same individual.

 person1 == person2

-We can also create random persons.
-Their names are randomly selected from a predefined list with 100 names.
-Running the code below multiple times will create different persons.
+We can also generate random persons.
+Their names are randomly selected from a predefined list with 100 names based on the Diverse Name Generator (Maura, Williams & Peng Lee, 2023).
+Running the code below multiple times will generate different persons.

 We can also generate groups of n random individuals.